 Our warmest welcome to the newest member of your family!
 We’re so pleased that you’ve connected with DSANV.
 Welcome!

 As a new parent, you are likely to have questions and concerns about having a child with Down syndrome.
 As parents of children with Down syndrome, we are here to join in the journey together.
 Many of the parents in our organization have found that accurate information on Down syndrome and supportive relationships with other parents solidifies our confidence and ensures a bright future for our families.

-For one-on-one parent support, please contact DSANV Director of Parent Support Heather Trammell at 703-621-7129 or email@example.com.
-She will be happy to share information on other resources available for you and your family.
+For one-on-one parent support, please contact us at 703-621-7129 to be put in touch with our Parent Support contact or send an email to firstname.lastname@example.org.
+Our parent support contact will be happy to share information on other resources available for you and your family.
 We hope to see you soon at one of our events.

 DSANV’s Parent to Parent program is a resource to all families regardless of the age of their family member with Down syndrome.
 We provide resources and connections to other parents when there are specific needs or if a parent just needs to talk.
 Our volunteer mentor parents are parents of children with Down syndrome who are trained according to national best practices in parent support.
 Parent to Parent is also here to help point families in the right direction for community resources that would also serve their needs.

 Find here a social/recreational guide that was compiled from the September 2017 ‘Creating the Future’ conference that was co-hosted by DSANV and the Kennedy Krieger Institute and presented by the NoVa Friends of the Down Syndrome Clinic and Research Center (DSCRC).